Respiratory Syncytial Virus

 For optimal protection:

-- Co-administration with your COVID vaccine and flu shot is encouraged to help reduce the impacts of respiratory illness season.
+- you can receive your COVID vaccine, flu shot, and RSV vaccine to help reduce the impacts of respiratory illness season

 For more information on when you should receive your RSV vaccine, please contact a health-care provider.

-If you are sick you may still be able to receive an RSV vaccine, however, it is dependent on the severity of symptoms.
-Those with a severe acute illness with or without a fever should wait until symptoms have lessened before receiving an RSV vaccine.
+If you are sick you may still be able to receive an RSV vaccine, however it is dependent on the severity of the symptoms.
+Those with a severe acute illness with or without a fever should wait until symptoms have lessened before receiving an RSV immunization.

-A minor illness, such as a cold, should not prevent you from receiving the vaccine.
-Please speak to a health-care provider if you are feeling sick before receiving the vaccine.
+A minor illness, such as a cold, should not prevent you from receiving the immunization.
+Please speak to a health-care provider if you or your child are feeling sick before receiving the immunization.

-If you have had a previous RSV infection there is no specific interval that is recommended between RSV infection and receiving an RSV vaccine.
-However, all your symptoms should go away before you receive the vaccine.
+For older adults and pregnant women, if you have had a previous RSV infection there is no specific interval that is recommended between RSV infection and receiving an RSV immunization.

 If you've had a transplant

-If you have had a transplant (solid-organ or stem cell), it is recommended that patients wait 3–6 months post-transplant to receive an RSV vaccine.
+If you are an older adult and have had a transplant (solid-organ or stem cell), it is recommended to wait 3–6 months post-transplant to receive an RSV immunization.
 However, a minimum of 1 month post-transplant may be used at the discretion of the provider.

-There are 2 vaccine products available in Canada to provide protection against lower respiratory tract disease caused by RSV for individuals 60 years of age and older.
+There are 3 immunization products available through Ontario’s publicly funded RSV prevention programs to provide protection against lower respiratory tract disease caused by RSV.

 Safety and efficacy